 Advanced campaigns: When you set up a hyperlocal campaign, you must also set conventional Location settings.
-Be sure to set an appropriately larger conventional geotarget that includes all of your hyperlocal targets.
-For example, if you were targeting hyperlocal points around the greater Chicago area, you might set the Location to Illinois.
-(Targeting only the city of Chicago might be a problem if some points fall into areas that are not technically classified as Chicago but rather adjacent place names like Cicero.
+Be sure to set an appropriately larger conventional geo-target that includes all of your hyperlocal targets.
+For example, if you are targeting hyperlocal points around the greater Chicago area, you might set the Location to Illinois.
+Targeting only the city of Chicago might be a problem if some points fall into areas that are not technically classified as Chicago, but rather use adjacent place names like Cicero.

 Using the Map

-- Adjust the target area as needed.
+Adjust the target area as needed.

 Uploading Coordinates from a File

 Note: When you run a hyperlocal campaign, you may notice that your campaign doesn't deliver on some exchanges.
-Some exchanges doesn’t provide lat/long data that's accurate enough to be appropriate for hyperlocal targeting.
-For example, to protect user privacy, Google provides a polygon of geo location.
+Some exchanges don’t provide lat/long data that's accurate enough to be appropriate for hyperlocal targeting (to protect user privacy, for example).
+Google provides a polygon of geolocation.
 This polygon can be up to 6,000 meters across, which can make targeting very inaccurate.
-Hyperlocal campaigns are meant to target users within a radius of a very specific point, so CDSP doesn't allow the campaigns to target inventory on exchanges or apps that provide vague geo location data.
+Hyperlocal campaigns are meant to target users within a radius of a very specific point, so Basis DSP doesn't allow the campaigns to target inventory on exchanges or apps that provide vague geolocation data.